quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 Client IP Address: The source IP address from the triggering Initial packet.
 The client IP address is 16 octets.
 If an IPv4 address, the last 12 octets are zeroes.
+If there is a Network Address Translator (NAT) in the server infrastructure that changes the client IP, the Retry Service MUST either be positioned behind the NAT, or the NAT must have the token key to rewrite the Retry token accordingly.

 Timestamp: The timestamp is a 64-bit integer, in network order, that expresses the number of seconds in POSIX time (see Sec.
 4.16 of {{TIME_T}}).

 Opaque Data: The server may use this field to encode additional information, such as congestion window, RTT, or MTU.
-Opaque data SHOULD also allow servers to distinguish between retry tokens (which trigger use of the original_destination_connection_id transport parameter) and NEW_TOKEN frame tokens.
+Opaque data MAY also allow servers to distinguish between retry tokens (which trigger use of certain transport parameters) and NEW_TOKEN frame tokens.

 ### Configuration Agent Actions

-The configuration agent generates and distributes a "token key."
+The configuration agent generates and distributes a "token key" and a list of QUIC versions the service supports.
+It must also inform the service if a NAT lies between the service and the servers.

 ### Service Requirements